cssinjs/aphrodite-jss/readme.md

 ### Styles format.

-The format for styles in defined in [jss](https://github.com/cssinjs/jss/blob/master/docs/json-api.md).
+The format for styles is defined in [jss](https://github.com/cssinjs/jss/blob/master/docs/json-api.md).
 Aprodisiac uses [jss-preset-default](https://github.com/cssinjs/jss-preset-default), so all default presets are already in place.

 ### Customizing JSS.